isomerpages/govtech-gobusiness-main/_productivity_solutions_grant/1-overview.md

 #### How to apply?

 #### 3 steps:
-1. Access the list of supportable solutions and identify relevant solutions that best suit your business needs.
+1. Access the list of supportable solutions by sector below or through the navigation menu and identify relevant solutions that best suit your business needs.
 2. For **IT solutions:** Get a quotation from the pre-approved vendor
 <br>For **Equipment:** Source for the equipment and get a quotation from the vendor
 <br> For **Consultancy Service:** Get a quotation from the pre-approved consultant
 3. Submit an application on the [Business Grants Portal (BGP)](https://www.businessgrants.gov.sg/){:target="_blank"}.
 <br>You will need to register for a CorpPass account to transact on the portal.

-<h4 id="supportable-solutions">Supportable solutions</h4>
+#### Supportable solutions

-Businesses can choose from a list of pre-scoped solutions.
+Businesses can choose from a list of pre-scoped solutions according to the sectors below.

-Use the navigation menu to select the type of solutions you’re interested to find out about and the respective sector your business belongs to.

 This listing is not to be taken as a form of endorsement or recommendation by the participating government agencies.
 Companies are reminded to carry out due diligence when engaging vendors, and not to share the CorpPass with their vendors to carry out submission of any grant application or claims